AI-and-Blockchain/F23_HealthFederated/src/README.md

 1. pytorch
 2. numpy

+All the code in src requires the following dependencies:
+1. web3
+2. eth-account
+3. eth-tester
+4. py-solc-x
+5. py-evm
+6. numpy
+7. torch
+8. torchvision
+9. Pillow
+10. tdqm
+11. scikit-learn
+12. matplotlib
+13. argparse

+Run the 'installDependencies' script to automatically installl all the necessary dependencies.

+- For UNIX systems, run ```bash installDependencies.cmd```
+- For Windows systems, run ```bash installDependencies.sh```

 ### Dataset

 We use an image dataset with binary classification that predicts if a medical image has Covid or not.